Surely, most visitors to clearfieldfootball are familiar with the above photo and the

 Notes: This list was compiled from the plaques that are displayed in the Auditorium Lobby at the school.
 There are two separate plaques for "Gordon Warner"; one dated 1925 and another 1929.
 I really doubt that there could be such a coincidence of two people with the same name being appointed four years apart.
 The Progress article above mentions only one, graduating the Academy in 1934.
 That same article also refers to Brig.
 Gen. Frederick Ammerman.
 There is no plaque at the school for him, so he may have graduated elsewhere.
 I'll have to do some more research.

 Also, the article mentions "Robert R." Lutz graduating the academy in 1933, while at CHS there

 is a plaque instead for "Horace" Lutz in 1929.

-female applicants and was the first female cadet from Clearfield County.This correction and
+female applicants but was the first female cadet from Clearfield County.This correction and

-the additional information was provided to us by the Col.'s mom, Gay Hummel.
+the additional information was provided to us by the Colonel's mom, Gay Hummel.

 Thanks, Mrs. Hummel !